Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-01-06-listening-to-delta-waves-while-sleeping.md

 tweet-description: Delta waves are the slowest and deepest brain waves that occur during sleep.
 They are associated with many benefits for your physical and mental health, such as better quality sleep, increased energy, improved immunity, reduced inflammation, and enhanced memory.
 og-title: Listening to Delta Waves While Sleeping
 date: 2023-01-06
-keywords: delta waves, Brain Beats, Frequencies, White noise, Brain wave entrainment, sound therapy, binaural beats youtube
+keywords: delta waves, Brain Beats, Frequencies, White noise, Brain wave entrainment, sound therapy, binaural beats youtube, delta binaural beats benefits
 ---

 Delta waves are the slowest and deepest brain waves that occur during sleep.
 They are associated with many benefits for your physical and mental health, such as better quality sleep, increased energy, improved immunity, reduced inflammation, and enhanced memory.
 In this blog post, we will explore what delta waves are, how they affect your sleep, and how you can stimulate them with sound.